Click on “Back” to return, or go to

 Do you love the feel of milk soaps but shy away from the cost?
 Are you looking for a special kind of gift you can make yourself?
 Or do you already make soap and want to try something new?

 Anne L. Watson’s Smart Soapmaking was the first book based on modern techniques that eliminate the drudgery and guesswork from home soapmaking.
-Now, by popular demand, she continues her soapmaking revolution with the first practical, comprehensive book on making milk soap.
+Now, by popular demand, she continues her soapmaking revolution with the first practical, comprehensive book on making milk soap from scratch.

 Experience the rich, soothing, luxurious feel of milk soap you’ve made yourself.
 Your skin will thank you for it.